-Dungeon of the Endless has a huge array of mechanics to master which gives the game great longevity.
-For the most part the game evolves each mechanic slowly so it won’t be a huge burden to learn the intricacies of the game either.
+Dungeon of the Endless has a huge array of mechanics to master which gives the game great longevity across initial the learning curve and beyond.
+For the most part Dungeon of the Endless evolves each mechanic slowly so it won’t be a huge burden to learn the intricacies of the game either finding that ideal balance between learning and complexity.

-Every time you move into a room players will find enemies, events or items.
-Enemies are equally varied as heroes with some preferring to attack heroes and others preferring to make a run to your power crystal.
+Every time you move into a room players will find enemies, events or items with each serving as its own random encounter.
+Enemies are equally varied as heroes with some preferring to attack heroes and others preferring to make a run to your power crystal which requires protection.
 When a door is opened the game considers it to be a turn which will generate resources for players and also spawn enemies in previously discovered rooms that are dark.
 To counter this you can use your limited dust resources to light up rooms and keep them safe from monster spawning, due to resource limits though a player will never be able to light up all the rooms on a level.

-This scarcity is key to Dungeon of the Endless and what makes it such a great rogue like as players constantly have to make trade offs.
-Scarcity in resources also extends to the other main resources of the game which are industry (for building), science (for research) and food (for healing).
+This scarcity is key to Dungeon of the Endless and similar games with roguelike elements and what makes it such a great experience as players constantly have to make trade offs and difficult decisions.
+Scarcity in resources also extends to the other main resources of the game which are industry (for building), science (for research) and food (for healing, levels and recruitment).

-Dungeon of the Endless will definitely offer countless unique dungeon adventures and the well balanced scarcity of the game guarantees you’ll have many deaths ahead of you, although each one will be an enjoyable learning experience.
+Dungeon of the Endless promises to offer countless unique dungeon adventures and the well balanced scarcity of the game guarantees you’ll have many deaths ahead of you, although each one will be an enjoyable learning experience and get you closer to the end goal.

-- A pixelated rogue like with tower building elements.
+- A pixelated rogue like adventure with tower building elements that require you to think about the map layout carefully.

-- Scarcity of resources ensures you’ll always have to make tough decisions.
+- Scarcity of resources ensures you’ll always have to make tough decisions constantly.

-- Find items, enemies, events and new friends in each room.
+- Find items, enemies, events and new friends in each room that you explore.

-- Balance dust to power up rooms and stop enemies from spawning.
+- Balance your dust usage to power up rooms and stop enemies from spawning during your exploration.

-- Endless depth that you’ll slowly discover with each death.
+- Endless depth of strategy and strategy combinations that you’ll slowly discover with each death.

 - Buy Dungeon of the Endless (Steam)